HexArchy/locker-c/Readme.md

 - File events (create, delete, modify, move)
 - User authentication attempts
 - Password changes
+- Recursive protection and unprotection operations

 ## Security Considerations

 - The system requires root privileges to set file attributes and permissions.
 - The password is stored as a hash in the `template.tbl` file.
 - Ensure that the `template.tbl` file has restricted read/write permissions.
+- The system now protects files in subdirectories, increasing the scope of protection.

 ## Limitations

-- The system currently only protects files in a single directory (not recursive).
+- ~~The system currently only protects files in a single directory (not recursive).~~ The system now protects files recursively in the specified directory and all its subdirectories.
 - It does not prevent reading of protected files, only modifications.
 - Root users can still modify protected files (as the application runs with root privileges).
+- Large directory structures with many files and subdirectories may impact system performance.

 ## Contributing